Painting our oak cabinets white is one of the most worthwhile DIY projects I have ever tackled. Seriously, one of the very best.

 - Clean your cabinet boxes, doors, and drawers well to remove any dust and grease.

 - Paint a coat of DecoArt Stain Blocker onto all of the bare wood surfaces.
 This will prevent the tannins in the wood from bleeding through your fresh paint and causing yellowing.
+(Or if you prefer, you can use an oil-based primer instead, but if you choose to use a primer, you will apply it after the next step.)

 - To smooth the heavy oak wood grain, use a putty knife to apply a very thin layer of spackle onto your cabinets.
 Once the spackling has dried, sand it smooth with 320 grit sandpaper.

-- Use a smooth foam roller to paint your cabinet doors, drawer fronts, and cabinet boxes.
+- Use a foam roller to paint your cabinet doors, drawer fronts, and cabinet boxes.
 You can use a paintbrush to paint smaller areas the roller can't reach.
 You will need at least two coats of paint, possibly more if you are painting with pure white paint.

 - To get a very smooth paint finish on your cabinets, sand each flat surface with 320 grit sandpaper before painting your final coat of paint.
 Then brush on the final coat of paint rather than using the roller.